-If you walk the Las Vegas strip late at night you will see people pushing strollers on the crowded sidewalk.
-You might even see a group of teenagers acting as if they are much older than they appear to be.
-Las Vegas is a vacation destination and an affordable one at that, so naturally families will visit.
-You might question if the adults are using good judgement when walking the strip with exhausted kids but you should know that it is not against the law for them to be sightseeing well past midnight.
+If you walk the Las Vegas Strip late at night, you will see people pushing strollers on the crowded sidewalk.
+Las Vegas is a vacation destination and an affordable one at that, so naturally, families will visit.
+You might question if the adults are using good judgment when walking the strip with exhausted kids, but you should know that it is not against the law for them to be sightseeing well past midnight.

 They are usually surrounded by other young people who are at or near the legal drinking age.
-Pool parties, restaurants and lounges will not admit any person under 21 years of age.
-Does that mean that you will no have a few who find their way in, probably not.
-Get a group of girls together and the door guy might be distracted.
-It does not happen often but it does happen.
+Pool parties, restaurants, and lounges will not admit any person under 21 years of age.

 The minimum gambling age is 21.
 This is another time where you will not see any underage people rolling the dice near you or hitting on a soft 17.
 Once again, Las Vegas does a very good job of making sure that their patrons are of legal age.
 Minors are not allowed in the casino gaming areas.
-A rule of thumb, if there is a slot machine nearby your kids are most likely not welcome.
+A rule of thumb, if there is a slot machine nearby, your kids are most likely not welcome.
 However, children are allowed to walk through the casino, as long as they do not stop.
-You will be reminded of this as you make your way through the casino with children.
+You will be reminded of this as you cross the casino with children.

-Las Vegas is set up for adult fun and teens soon discover that there really is not much to do once the sun goes down on the Las Vegas strip.
+Las Vegas is set up for adult fun, and teens soon discover that there really is not much to do once the sun goes down on the Las Vegas strip.
 You should be aware that often times kids come into town with sports teams for tournaments and stay off the strip.
-You'll see groups of these kids walking down the street with a frazzled chaperone.
-Just be mindful of that if you send you kid to Las Vegas for a soccer tournament.
+Just be mindful of that if you send your kid to Las Vegas for a soccer tournament.
 Otherwise, if you do bring your kids to Las Vegas, consider some family-friendly activities like taking them to a concert, a magic show, or a dance/entertainment production.